Thermodynamics: Extending and Reconstructing of Classical Theoretical Framework: Discussion: A new foundation

+In an independent spontaneous process, the direction of the gradient of the thermodynamic force decides the direction of the spontaneous process.

+The second law of thermodynamics is derived from a fundamental principle: the gradients of the thermodynamic forces spontaneously tend to zero, and in an irreversible process, the dissipations of the gradients of the thermodynamic forces cannot be spontaneous recovery completely.
+In a coupling process, the dissipation of one gradient can drive the production of another gradient, it implies, the second law itself contains the mechanism of evolution.

+Thermodynamics involves the two main lines, one is the law of conservation and conversion of energy, the another one involves evolution and dissipation, as a macroscopic theory, it involves the total of the microscopic dynamical processes, it should be a self-consistent theory, and should be mutually consistent with dynamics.

+The master equations of dynamics are established on a fundamental principle: the law of conservation of energy, and the first law of thermodynamics is the total of these master equations, since the present dynamics involves only one main line, the law of conservation of energy, so it can hardly discuss irreversibility, similar to discuss the same problems only according to the first law of thermodynamics.
+In the present dynamics, we have not found a similar theoretical framework of the second law.

+This theme depends on such a foundation: the physical content of the entropy has been made clear, we can verify whether a similar theoretical framework that can be found in a real dynamic process, before that, no solutions to the problems.
+Now, we are approaching to this foundation.

-These progresses may help us to unfold another main line of theoretical physics.
-The theoretical construct of dynamics was built on one main line --- the basis of the law of conservation of energy --- but does not include the theme about dissipation, this is in keeping with the first law of thermodynamics in the macro field but does not include the theoretical construct of the second law.
-On the new foundation, we might be able to find a new conclusion that is similar to the relationships between chemical dynamics and chemical thermodynamics, and meanwhile, we tend to regard the second law as the law of building, and the entropy production as the spending of the building process \cite{Prigogine1967, Prigogine1980, Suye2008}.
+In a new theoretical framework, we might be able to find a new conclusion that is similar to the relations between chemical dynamics and chemical thermodynamics, and meanwhile, we tend to regard the second law as a law of evolution, and the total entropy productions $d_iS\!\ge\!0$ as the spending of the evolution processes \cite{Prigogine1967, Prigogine1980, Suye2008}.

-Such an attempt may be the beginning of a new study.
-Perhaps, the fundamental structure of theoretical physics might be divided into the two main lines according to different laws \cite{Prigogine1980, Suye2008}, one being the first law physics, the other one being the second law physics \cite{Suye2008}.
-We can do or not, that is the problem.
+Such an attempt may be the beginning of a new study, perhaps, the primary structure of theoretical physics might be distinguished into the two main lines according to the different laws \cite{Prigogine1980, Suye2008}, one being the first law physics, the another one being the second law physics \cite{Suye2008}.
+We can do, or cannot do, that is the problem.